 If you are looking ahead to next season, one of the best ways to save money is to purchase a 4-day or 7-day Epic Pass through Undercover Tourist during the pre-season in summer or fall.
 These Epic Passes have no blackout dates and are good at any Vail-owned ski resort.
 You can use all of the days on one trip or over several trips next season.
 Keep your eye on those savings!

 Lessons at Beaver Creek Colorado

 If you or your tadpoles need to take ski or snowboard lessons, there are great programs for every level, from beginner to advanced.
 Choose between group lessons or private lessons.
 You can take private lessons with up to five friends or family members.
-There are full day or three-hour options.
+There are full-day or three-hour options.
 Certain lessons may meet at locations other than the Beaver Creek Village, such as Bachelor Gulch — The Ritz Carlton or the Park Hyatt.
 You can choose a location most convenient to where you are staying.
-In general, though, the kids lessons will meet at the Beaver Creek Village.
+In general, though, the kids' lessons will meet at Beaver Creek Village.
 That's where the ski school learning area is located.